Working with Wilderness

 Grasslands is entrusted with the stewardship of 320,000 acres, ranging from the wetlands of peninsular Florida to the alpine tundra of western Colorado to the tussock grasslands of New Zealand.

-This combined land base supports 14,000 beef cattle, 20,000+ sheep, and 700 European red deer.
+This combined land base supports approximately 17,000 beef cattle depending on the time of year.
 Approximately 93% of our total area is native rangeland dominated by its original indigenous plant and animal communities.
 Each of our ranches is a true working wilderness, supporting not only our regeneratively managed herds of domestic livestock, but abundant populations of thriving wild herbivores as well.

 Back